AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/11-Ex2-4-use-outlook-create-insights-email.md

     ![](../media/module-9/E2T4S4-0306.png)

 5. Copilot will draft an email in the chat.
 Review the email.
-Notice an **Edit in Outlook** button in the end of the response, click on it and it will open the draft in the Outlook mail.
+Notice an **Edit in Outlook** button in the end of the response, click on it, and it will open the draft in Outlook mail.

     ![](../media/module-9/E2T4S5-0306.png)

 6. At this point, you should now be in **Outlook on the web**.
 It should be displaying the email that Copilot Chat generated.

-    > **Note:** In Copilot Chat created the email and opened it in Outlook, Copilot doesn’t open the email in draft mode.
+    > **Note:** In Copilot Chat, created the email and opened it in Outlook, Copilot doesn’t open the email in draft mode.
 Instead, it displays its response directly within the body of the email.
 After that, you must highlight the specific text you want Copilot to modify, whether that’s a sentence, a paragraph, or the entire email.

 7. After reviewing the email, you feel the first paragraph could be improved upon.
 To do so, highlight the first paragraph of the email (drag your cursor so that the entire opening paragraph is highlighted).
 Notice the **Open Copilot** (pencil) icon that appears.
 Select the icon to open the Copilot window.

     ![](../media/module-9/E2T4S7-0306.png)

 8. The Copilot window includes a prompt field and a menu of editing options.
 Since you highlighted the opening paragraph, select the **Auto Rewrite** option.
 Notice how Copilot doesn’t insert the revision directly into the email.
 Instead, it displays a Copilot refinement window containing a draft of the revised content.
-Also notice the menu options that now appear below the refinement window.
+Also, notice the menu options that now appear below the refinement window.

     ![](../media/module-9/E2T4S8-0306.png)